Andrey-Lukashov/backendchallenge/README.md

 ###### id
 - required
 - int
-- Represents id of a record in a table you wish to update
+- Represents id of a car record in a table
 ###### make
 - optional
 - string